 As both Alkali metals and alkali earth metals are the first two groups in the periodic table, the difference between alkali metals and alkaline earth metals is a subject of interest for any chemistry student.
-Alkali metals and alkaline earth metals are also called the “S-block” elements because elements in both of these groups have their outermost electron(s) in the s-subshell.
+Alkali metals and alkaline earth metals are the “S-block” elements because elements in both of these groups have their outermost electron(s) in the s-subshell.

 What are Alkali Metals?

-The alkali metals are the elements found in the first group of the periodic table.
+The alkali metals are the elements present in the first group of the periodic table.
 They are Lithium (Li), Sodium(Na), Potassium (K), Rubidium (Rb), Cesium (Cs) and Francium (Fr).
-They are all metals and very reactive and none of these metals do not occur as free metals in nature.
-Alkali metals are always stored in inert liquids such as kerosene because they rapidly react with the air, water vapour and oxygen in the air.
+They are all metals and very reactive therefore none of these metals do not occur as free metals in nature.
+We should store these metals always in inert liquids such as kerosene because they rapidly react with the air, water vapour and oxygen in the air.
 Sometimes they explosively react with other substances.
 They can achieve the noble gas state easily, by removing the outermost electron in the valence shell.

 The densities of Lithium and Sodium are less than the density of water.
 However, the other elements are denser than water.
 Many of alkali metal compounds (NaCl, KCl, Na2CO3, NaOH) are commercially very important.